-This post is a regurgitated email that I sent to a friend who was thinking of selling work at an art fair.
+This post is a much edited version of an email that I sent to a friend who was thinking of selling work at an art fair.

 You can see that I've been lucky enough to set up on the end of a row.
 This is my preferred type of location because it lets more light in the tent and give customers room to view my paintings.

-I try to set up for an event the day before it starts and then show up 1-2 hours early on the day to hang paintings.
-I always take the paintings home with me overnight if it's a two day show, but when I started doing larger events I found that they usually have overnight security.
+I try to set up for an event the day before it starts and then show up an hour early on the day finish getting ready.
+I used to take the paintings home with me overnight during a two day show, but when I started doing larger events I found that they usually have overnight security.

 I have a checklist I go through while I pack to make sure I don't forget anything.

-It needs to be anchored to the ground so it won't blow away if the wind kicks up or if you leave it out overnight.
+It needs to be anchored to the ground so it won't blow away if the wind kicks up.
 They usually come with some pegs for the feet and guy ropes that attach to the top.
 Some people use weights to hold them down but it's a lot of extra weight to carry in the car if you're carrying all your other stuff too - however if you're standing on pavement they are a good idea.

 The grid walls are from http://www.graphicdisplaysystems.com/.
 I have ones just like they show on their front page with stands that stop them falling over.
 Three of those sections will fit on one side of your tent; I have seven of them.
 I made some backing from black fabric to stop light shining through - it makes the paintings easier to see if you're out in the sun.